VoxeLibre/VoxeLibre/mods/HUD/show_wielded_item/README.md

 # Show Wielded Item [`show_wielded_item`]
-This Minetest mod displays the name of the wielded item above the hotbar and statbars.
+This Luanti mod displays the name of the wielded item above the hotbar and statbars.

 This mod is compatible with the HUD Bars [`hudbars`] mod.